block-core/documentation/docs/coldstaking/coldstake.md

 ### 6 - Withdraw from coldstaking

-Got to the Cold Staking tab and select the main wallet (you cannot withdraw form the coldstaking-wallet, that can be used only for staking)
+Got to the Cold Staking tab and select the `main-wallet` (you cannot withdraw form the `coldstaking-wallet`, that can be used only for staking)
-Select the cold account, and then click on withdraw button
+Select the `cold account`, and then click on withdraw button
-Click on the main-wallet to get a new address to withdraw to
+Click on the `main-wallet` to get a new address to withdraw to
 Select the amount to withdraw
 Click withdraw